zyteo/BaoBae/readme.md

 - 24 Nov: Screen record video of app showing features.
 Built up on search function to include item types too.
+Neaten code, add comments for others to follow easier and remove redundancies.